Tureckiy-zart/TUI/docs/governance/reviews/GOVERNANCE_REVIEW_2025-12-19.md

 ### 6.2 Warnings

-- ⚠️ Guard Rules document not found in expected locations.
-Checking cursor rules...
+- ⚠️ Guard Rules may not reference Foundation Enforcement

 ---